Triscuit2311/LootWizard/README.md

 ### Important Notes
 - LootWizard does **NOT** read/write game memory.
 - The quest tracking feature is for convenience and does not impact the loot list (selecting items from here still does).
-- The settings tab is currently empty, awaiting future updates.
 - The application might take a few seconds on first run to populate data from the API.
 - This is an early version; expect some bugs and limitations.